 Your registration on Mintos starts by visiting the website.
-You press the button "Open account" in the upper right corner and you will land on the account opening page.
+You press the button "Create account" in the upper-right corner, and you will land on the account opening page.

 After that you enter your email address and click on "Continue".
 In the next step you will be asked to enter your first name, last name and password, followed by your residence details.

 You will receive an email from Mintos where you can verify your email address.